-- 12.-(1) In addition to duties under the Public Sector (Governance) Act 2018, the Registrar must keep a Register of Traditional Chinese Medicine Practitioners which must - (a) consist of such parts as the Board may determine; and - (b) contain in the appropriate part the following particulars of every registered person: - (i) his or her name and address; - (ii) the date of his or her registration; - (iii) the qualification by virtue of which he or she is registered and the date he or she obtained that qualification; and - (iv) any other particulars that the Board may determine.
-[5/2018] - (2) The Registrar is responsible for the maintenance and custody of the Register.
+- 12.-(1) In addition to duties under the Public Sector (Governance) Act 2018, the Registrar shall keep a Register of Traditional Chinese Medicine Practitioners which shall - (a) consist of such parts as the Board may determine; and - (b) contain in the appropriate part the following particulars of every registered person: - (i) his name and address; - (ii) the date of his registration;

-- (3) A registered person must inform the Registrar in writing of any change in the registered person's name, working address, residential address, or any other particulars that may be prescribed, within 28 days of the change. - (4) Any person who fails to comply with subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000. - (5) A person who makes a report of a change in his or her residential address under section 10 of the National Registration Act 1965 is deemed to have complied with subsection (3) relating to residential address on the date on which the person makes the report.
+- (iii) the qualification by virtue of which he is registered and the date he obtained that qualification; and - (iv) such other particulars as the Board may determine.
+[Act 5 of 2018 wef 01/04/2018] - (2) The Registrar shall be responsible for the maintenance and custody of the Register. - (3) A registered person shall inform the Registrar in writing of any change in his name, working address, residential address, or such other particulars as may be prescribed, within 28 days of the change. - (4) Any person who fails to comply with subsection (3) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$1,000. - (5) A person who makes a report of a change in his residential address under section 8 of the National Registration Act (Cap.
+201) shall be deemed to have complied with subsection (3) relating to residential address on the date on which he makes the report.